gatoniel/gatoniel.github.io/_posts/2023-09-16-logseq-advanved-query-habit-streak-tracker.md

 ---
 # Tracking your habit streaks with advanced queries in logseq

 In this tutorial, I will walk you through an [advanced query](https://docs.logseq.com/#/page/advanced%20queries) in [logseq](https://logseq.com/) that keeps track of your habit streaks.
 This tutorial is mainly intended for educational purposes as there are many more (and potentially more efficient) ways to track your habits within logseq.
 We will cover the basic syntax for advanced queries, including the `:inputs` and `:rules` clauses, as well as definitions of recursive rules and producing a table view with HTML [hiccups](https://github.com/weavejester/hiccup).
 Furthermore, we will cover a way to count occurences based on conditions.
-Logseq uses datalog (more specifically the [datascript](https://github.com/tonsky/datascript) for queries and if you have not yet read the [learndatalogtoday tutorial](https://www.learndatalogtoday.org/) I highly encourage you to do it now.
+Logseq uses datalog (more specifically [datascript](https://github.com/tonsky/datascript)) for the queries.
+If you have not yet read the [learndatalogtoday tutorial](https://www.learndatalogtoday.org/), I highly encourage you to do it now.

 ## The habits block